pistis/capture/README.md

+# capture
-## This is a capture program developed with electron
+This is capture program developed with electron

+# status
+The first version is under development.
+## Goal
+- Specify and edit specific areas of the PC screen (rectangle highlight, etc.)
+- Can download / copy edited screen.

+# dev
 ```
 $ npm start
 ```

-Cmd+Shift+5 -> can paste captured image
+# usage
+## shortcut
+Cmd+Shift+5